deepomicslab/crux/docs/advanced-layout.md

 `Container` is a special component that adjusts its size dynamically based on its children's sizes.

-A component can have dynamic size.
+A component can have dynamic sizes.
 For example, `GeneArea` needs to draw several layers, but the count of layers is determined by the input data.
 The `Text` element also has a dynamic size.

 It is necessary to do extra layouts based on dynamic sizes in lots of common scenarios, such as adding a border or background `Rect` to a `Text`.